5G-MAG/rt-mbms-modem/README.md

 ```

 ### Configuring the reverse path filter
 To avoid the kernel filtering away multicast packets received on the tunnel interface, the rp_filter needs to be disabled.
 This has to be done in the file ``/etc/sysctl.conf``.
-Uncomment the two lines for reverse path filtering and set its values to 0:
+Uncomment the two lines for reverse path filtering and set their values to 0:

 ```
 < ... >